 The Bible records at least 6 prayers Jesus prayed (his actual words).
 Among these, we attribute a high degree of importance to Jesus’ prayer at the Mount of Olives because it was his last prayer before the arrest and the words used in it clearly indicates his human nature.

-His words “yet not my will, but yours be done” marks a climatic point.
+His words “yet not my will, but yours be done” marks the climax of the prayer.
 Together they form the key verse that unlocks Luke’s true purpose behind the narrative.
 Luke implies that Jesus fulfilled his Father’s will even at the point of death and challenges us to do the same.
 Although Jesus’ words were a prayer, not a sermon, in it we find four principles about living out the will of God.

 Read Luke 22:39-44